mshanemc/einstein-ai/README.md

 ## Einstein Language

+Follow all the Predictive Vision Setup stuff.

 Invocable method from ProcessBuilder for calling standard or custom language models.

+Invocable method from ProcessBuilder for supplying feedback (corrections to the model).

-Tools in progress for creating custom language models based on
+Lightning Components for creating custom language models based on
 * data in Salesforce
 * files attached via Chatter

+Components for
+* total Einstein Usage/Limits
+* showing all labels and example count
+* monitoring the status of model training completion